 Most people only think of loans when they think about funding a business.
 Financing is for sure the most common way to do it, but not all financing comes in the form a traditional term loan.
 Furthermore, there are options that are not even considered financing because you do not have to repay the funds.
 The truth is, small business fundraising may not look the way you expect it to.

 Small business fundraising can include loans, but it can also include investors, grants, and more.
 Beyond that, if you do go with financing of some sort, there are other options out there besides traditional banks and credit unions.
+Here are more options for how to raise money for a business.

 When you think of loans you probably think of traditional loans.
 These are the most popular, but they are not an option for everyone.
 There are other types as well.